wala/WALA/CONTRIBUTING.md

 2. Checking that all code is formatted according to [Google Java Format](https://github.com/google/google-java-format) standards

-If your code fails check 2, you can run `./gradlew goJF` to automatically format it.
+If your code fails check 2, you can run `./gradlew googleJavaFormat` to automatically format it.
 The CI job runs `./gradlew build` and will fail if any of these additional checks fail.